News Updated 6 min read

 The study is exploratory (18 patients) and represents a first step toward personalized post-surgical monitoring

 Researchers have identified a set of plasma protein biomarkers that could help predict which people with pleural mesothelioma are at risk of developing life-threatening blood clots after surgery.
-The study, published in Scientific Reports, addresses one of the most dangerous complications of mesothelioma surgery: venous thromboembolism (VTE), which contributes to a 30-day post-surgical mortality rate of up to 11.8%.
+In April 2026, Scientific Reports published the study, which addresses one of the most dangerous complications of mesothelioma surgery: venous thromboembolism (VTE), which contributes to a 30-day post-surgical mortality rate of up to 11.8%.

 The work is early-stage, involving 18 patients, but it represents the first attempt to use proteomics to predict VTE risk specifically in people undergoing mesothelioma surgery.